Community Calendar — Dec. 17-Jan. 11

 The Holiday Historic Home and Loft Tour will take place from 5-8 p.m. at locations throughout Hannibal.

-The Hannibal Arts Council will host the Mid Centurt Trees + Holiday Trees Arty Party from 7-9 p.m. at 105 S. Main St.
+The Hannibal Arts Council will host the Mid Century Trees + Holiday Trees Arty Party from 7-9 p.m. at 105 S. Main St.

 Fountain City Brass Band will perform a special holiday concert at 7:30 p.m. at the Hannibal-LaGrange University Roland Fine Arts Center.